sebastianmonzel/webfiles-framework-php-doc/_posts/0000-02-40-remote-datastore.md

 [API](http://sebastianmonzel.github.io/webfiles-framework-php-api/class-webfilesframework.core.datastore.types.remote.MRemoteDatastore.html)

-### Functionality
+#### Functionality

 To access datastores on other servers, datastores can be exposed as remote datastores.
-If you use PHP as server and client then you can use the predefined implementations for exposing and consuming remote datastores.

-### API to access and store webfiles

-#### read webfiles
-returns:

-#### save webfile
-payload: